vigneshavm/vaisala-hackon-headless-commerce/README.md

-# 🛒 E-Commerce Platform – README
+#  E-Commerce Platform – Headless PaaS

 ## 📌 Overview
 This project allows **business users** to control their own domain and manage product-related content, while **normal users** can browse, purchase, and track products through a seamless shopping experience.